LeRoy, Michigan

-LeRoy is a village in Osceola County of the U.S. state of Michigan.
-The population was 256 at the 2010 census.
+LeRoy is a village in Osceola County in the U.S. state of Michigan.
+The population was 260 at the 2020 census.
 The village is located within LeRoy Township.

 History

 A post office in LeRoy has been in operation since 1871, with James E. Bevins serving as postmaster from 1871 to 1895.
 In 1871 S.L.
 Kimball, M. Westfall and James Bevins settled in the area, the village of LeRoy was incorporated by an act of the State Legislature on February 2, 1873.
 The village was named for LeRoy Carr, a land agent representing the federal government in the area.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.97 sqmi, all land.